vercel/next.js/docs/advanced-features/middleware.md

 - Set response cookies
 - Set response headers

 You **cannot change the response body** when using Middleware.
-If you need to change the response, consider using [Edge API Routes](/docs/api-routes/edge-api-routes.md)
+If you need to send a custom response, consider using [Edge API Routes](/docs/api-routes/edge-api-routes.md)

 ## Using Cookies